sebaguro/AstroOD/README.md

 part of publications, and other Open Development metrics etc as an alternative funding source based on the "Decentralized Finance
 Movement" liquidity.

-Contributing: Of course contributors are necessary and are encouraged to help strength the paper, or help with astropy affiliated discussion, development of metrics, etc
+Contributing: Of course contributors are necessary either for the paper, or help with astropy affiliated discussion, development of metrics, etc

 ##############################################
 Internal notes (may be still required)